Introduction

 </div>Conditional Styling Based on Parent Attribute

-When you need to style child elements based on a specific attribute of their parent, you can use the & selector with the attribute wrapped in square brackets.
+When you need to style child elements based on a specific attribute of their parent, you can use the in-data-[attribute="value"] variant to check if the element is inside a parent with that data attribute.

 <div data-type="special">